 While it might not be the most popular topic of discussion, your fecal matter can actually be a pretty good barometer of your overall health.
 Of course, a lot of us don’t even want to acknowledge that we poop, much less talk about it.
+So you can imagine the aversion to talking about something like dark green poop.

 But you might actually want to look before you flush once in awhile – it can give you a very good idea of how you’re doing, health wise.
 Here’s some info about the more common types of feces and what they indicate about a person’s well-being.